Missed filing your ITR?

 Assume the market worth of your bike is Rs.5 lakh while purchasing the bike insurance policy.
 Here your insurer will reimburse the maximum amount you choose as an IDV if your bike suffers total damage or irreparable loss.
 It is critical to understand that you may only claim for the IDV if your bike gets stolen or severely damaged during the policy period.

-The depreciation value of your car and bike highly depends on the brand, model and price.
+The depreciation value of your car or bike depends heavily on the brand, model, and price.
 Using an online car or bike depreciation calculator accessible from several insurers will help you consider what worth your vehicle presently retains, depending on the current market pricing.
 Thus, whether you intend to sell a car or bike or get it insured, you must account for all depreciating factors.